brevzin/cpp_proposals/1858_generalized_packs/generalized-packs.md

 work was encouraged (9-4-1-0-0).
 Since then, several substantial changes have been made to this paper.

 - The overloadable `operator...()` and `using ...` were removed.
-Pack expansion is now driven through structured bindings, which are extended on the library side, rather than introducing an extra language feature.
+- Pack expansion is now driven through structured bindings, which are extended on the library side as well.
+- `constexpr` ranges removed from this paper, should be handled by expansion statements.
 - Discussion of functions returning packs - no longer being proposed due to ambiguity of what it actually could mean.
+- Discussion of pack literals.

 # Introduction and Motivation